-To practice as a Pharmacy Technician, students must pass the Pharmacy Technician Certification Board (PTCB).
+To practice as a Pharmacy Technician, students must pass the Pharmacy Technician Certification Board (PTCB) or the National Healthcareer Association ExCPT examination.
 However, Regional Center for Border Health, Inc. is not responsible if the Arizona State Board of Pharmacy refuses permission to test for licensure.